codeWithEdison/drive-logix-connect/dev_doc/API_ENDPOINTS_DOCUMENTATION.md

 This document outlines all the API endpoints required for the Logistics Platform backend.
 The API follows RESTful principles and uses JSON for data exchange.

+## Data Model Alignment (Database Compatibility)

+- All IDs exposed by the API are UUID strings.
+Internally, the database stores these as BINARY(16) using UUID_TO_BIN(..., TRUE) and returns them using BIN_TO_UUID(..., TRUE).
+- Path params and body fields named "..._id" MUST be valid UUID strings.
+- For list endpoints, prefer filters that match indexed columns: status, created_at, user_id, cargo_id, driver_id, vehicle_id, and recorded_at.
+- Date/time filters should be inclusive ranges using ISO 8601 timestamps.

 ## Base URL
 ```
 https://api.logistics-platform.com/v1